isaac-sim/IsaacLabExtensionTemplate/README.md

 ### Pylance Crash

-If you encounter a crash in `pylance`, it is likely that too many files are indexed and you run out of memory.
+If you encounter a crash in `pylance`, it is probable that too many files are indexed and you run out of memory.
-A possible solution is exclude some of omniverse packages that are not used in your project.
+A possible solution is to exclude some of omniverse packages that are not used in your project.
-To do so, modify `.vscode/settings.json` and comment out e.g. all packages related to:
+To do so, modify `.vscode/settings.json` and comment out packages under the key `"python.analysis.extraPaths"` Some examples of packages that can likely be excluded are:

 ```json
 "<path-to-isaac-sim>/extscache/omni.anim.*"         // Animation packages